jasonbrianhall/solitaire/README.md

 - The victory animation is intentionally chaotic with cards flying off the screen
 - Cards occasionally show off their athletic abilities with smooth animations
 - The auto-complete feature is actually quite smart (it's just shy)
+- Minor animation bug I can't find on the deal for Double freecell (blink and you'll miss it)

 ## 🤝 Contributing